EbrahimKaram/LebanonElectricity/README.md

 ```
 The next step would be to unify all of this into readable format. s
 ## Merging the Data into one Place
 The ideal would be to merge this into one CSV.
+The python script that would do it is `mergeData.py`.
+From this we can understand that they are 993 exits in total.

+The CSV